Figure 1

 Pro- and anti-natalism discussions are interesting.

-I do not have policy positions on these issues, merely questions.
+I do not have policy agendas regarding these issues, merely questions.

 TBC